rajatgirotra2105/conda_vagrant/README.md

 # conda_vagrant
-Pre-built binary packages using conda
+Packaged builds of development tools using conda.